 - 1 – Cable boots – Otherwise known as “strain relief cords” – This makes the job look really professional.

-- 1 – Dremmel – Otherwise known as a “Rotary hand tool” – This makes certain things like buffing steel and also sanding ABS plastic to feed a larger strain relief cord in way easier then using a file.
+- 1 – Rotary tool – This makes certain things like buffing steel and also sanding ABS plastic to feed a larger strain relief cord in way easier then using a file.

 Using the rotary tool buffing compound and buffing wheels produced some rather good results in terms of cleaning up the metal on this Wico Joystick.
-Although it didn’t get in to some of the deeper rusted parts at least it removed a lot of the surface rust to give it its original finish and shine.
+Although it didn’t get into some of the deeper rusted parts at least it removed a lot of the surface rust to give it its original finish and shine.
 As a note you can use the buffing technique on the leaf-spring switches if there is surface rust all over them.

 The electronics repair of the Wico joystick.